hyperledger-archives/composer-knowledge-wiki/knowledge.md

 The following are a selection of answers, to help understand what you may be encountering:

 | Message encountered | Resolution
+Upgrading Composer 0.16.x -> 0.17.x | INFO: Presently v0.16.x = 'latest' and v0.17.x = 'next' - when it comes to 'tag' names to append for npm install commands (see table at https://github.com/hyperledger/composer/wiki).
+Composer v0.17 (@next) in particular v0..17.3 onwards - works only with H/Fabric v1.1-alpha (docker images), so you will need to pull those docker containers (this is part of the Composer tools dev setup for "@next" environments).
+To work with v0.17.x environments (pulling the @next tagged images and clear up v0.16.x environments - these steps should help: 1.
+Make backup (text file) copies of your model, acl, queries, transaction js etc. If you have exported your Network BNA file, then all the better 2.
+Remove your 'old' Fabric (v1.0.x) docker images with the Fabric-tools script teardownFabric.sh 3.	uninstall existing composer code `npm uninstall -g composer-cli` (repeat for composer-rest-server and composer-playground as necessary) 4.
+Remove the 'old' business network cards folder eg. rm -rf ~/.composer - again this is to removed old dev cards - be careful to save any `connection.json` metadata you created (if need be) for 0.16.x multi-machine environments that you've built - the connection profile format in v0.17.x is different to v0.16.x (but you can merge in your v0.16.x profile sections to conform to 0.17.x) see here for 0.17.x format -> https://hyperledger.github.io/composer/next/reference/connectionprofile.html 5.
+Stop (using docker stop) and remove your old deployed 'chaincode' business network containers (ie v0.16.x)
+|Upgrading Composer: from 0.17.0.[1-2] to >= 0.17.3 (ie .3 upwards ) | The main change is moving from Fabric (Docker) 'preview' to Fabric 'alpha' images (the latter is supported only from 0.17.3 onwards).
+Repeat the steps 1-4 above - your saved v0.17.x connection.json data should still work with the current Composer v0.17.x @next version installed.
+For step 5, you don't need to remove 'old' business network containers.
+Instead, you can do a `composer network upgrade` of your Composer runtime (earlier v0.17.x edition business network already installed on your peer(s) - this is because it is a micro-level (v0.17.x) release change of the runtime level already installed on the peer(s) and Composer supports upgrades of the runtime on micro releases changes.

 #### :card_index: [back to base camp :camping: ](#top)